dotnet/msbuild/documentation/High-level-overview.md

 The execution phase is simply executing the targets defined in the XML by the user or implicitly defined by the SDK or VS. The order of executed targets is defined using a few attributes: `BeforeTargets`, `DependsOnTargets`, and `AfterTargets`.
 However, the order in which targets are executed during a build will not strictly follow the one defined by those attributes.
 During execution, if a target that is being executed changes attributes or properties from another target, the final execution order might change due to the dependency chain changing.
 The full executing order can be [found here](https://learn.microsoft.com/visualstudio/msbuild/target-build-order#determine-the-target-build-order).

 ### Task Host
 MSBuild has an ability to run tasks out of process via the so called Task Host.
-That allows tasks to run in a different .NET runtime or bintess than the one used by the build engine for the build execution.
+That allows tasks to run in a different .NET runtime or bitness than the one used by the build engine for the build execution.

 Task host is automatically when the task explicitly declares need for a specific runtime or architecture and such is not used by the executing MSBuild engine.
 The runtime and architecture can be requested via `Runtime` and `Architecture` attributes in [`UsingTask`](https://learn.microsoft.com/en-us/visualstudio/msbuild/usingtask-element-msbuild) element defining the task or in the [`Task`](https://learn.microsoft.com/en-us/visualstudio/msbuild/task-element-msbuild) element used for task invocation.